AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 compilers (+their required development files), libraries, and programs.
 If you need a program installed, we will put it in the module system.

+In a system the size of Triton, it just isn't possible to install all software by default for every user.

 What is a module?
 -----------------